alfredosc8/edison-servicediscovery/README.md

 Enable Marathon service discovery by providing the following properties:

-* edison.servicediscovery.marathon.url: The URL of the marathon server (http://marathon.example.org)
+* edison.servicediscovery.marathon.servers: The comma-separated list of marathon server (http://marathon.example.org) urls
 * edison.servicediscovery.marathon.username: Optional user used for authentication at the marathon server
 * edison.servicediscovery.marathon.password: Optional password used for authentication at the marathon server